HL7/cql-ig/input/pages/conformance.md

 1. Content conforming to this implementation guide **SHALL** use FHIR Library resources to represent CQL libraries in FHIR.
 2. For distribution to environments that support CQL compilation directly, FHIR Library resources **SHOULD** include CQL content.
-    a.
-FHIR Library resources that include CQL content **SHALL** conform to the [CQLLibrary](StructureDefinition-cql-library.html) profile
+3. FHIR Library resources that include CQL content **SHALL** conform to the [CQLLibrary](StructureDefinition-cql-library.html) profile

 > For distribution to environments that support ELM execution directly, FHIR Library resources **MAY** include ELM content in XML or JSON format.
 See the [Using ELM](using-elm.html) topic for conformance requirements related to the use of ELM for distribution and implementation of CQL logic.